NatsumiHB/Poppi-QTpi/README.md

 ## Usage
 To use Poppi QTπ, follow these steps:

+**No matter how you run Poppi QTπ, you will need to run an instance of ArangoDB (for non-Docker deployments it will need to run on the default port (8529)**

 #### To use Python directly, make sure you have Python 3.9 or newer and then follow these steps:
 1. Install required pip libraries by doing `pip install -r requirements.txt` in the root folder
 2. Run the bot with `python ./main.py` inside of `/src`